AdobeDocs/adobeio-events/api/provider_api.md

       "description": "a description for your event type" }'

-With the 2 commands above, your Custom Adobe I/O Events Provider is ready to be used, you can register [webhooks](../intro/webhooks_intro.md) against it;
+With the 2 commands above, your `Custom Events Provider` is ready to be used, you can register [webhooks](../intro/webhooks_intro.md) against it;
 to start emitting events on its behalf use our [Publishing API](eventsingress_api.md).

-To delete your custom event provider:
+To delete your `Custom Events Provider`:

     curl -v --request DELETE \
      --url https://api-stage.adobe.io/events/${consumerId}/${projectId}/${workspaceId}/providers/${providerId} \